Jennifer Ray D'Mello

 I have unique experience within the medico-legal system as my work in child maltreatment has required me to provide court testimony as a medical expert for multiple criminal trials.
 CMPA’s assistance in preparing me to testify in a high-profile trial was invaluable and is what initially piqued my interest in becoming more involved with CMPA.

 I have additional experience in my role as Deputy Section Chief that would be an asset.
-I sit on our emergency department’s Quality Assurance Committee and review and respond to patient concerns related to care provided in our department.
-These reviews have given me an appreciation for the importance of implementing systems to provide safer patient care and avoid medical errors balanced with a recognition that not all patient’s expectations are realistic or appropriate to meet.
-These reviews can be distressing to physicians, and I have developed a skillset in responding to them that enables improved patient care and satisfaction for the patients and their families, but also maintains healthcare provider wellness and job satisfaction.
+I sat on our emergency department’s Quality Assurance Committee and reviewed and responded to patient concerns related to care provided in our department.
+Those reviews gave me an appreciation for the importance of implementing systems to provide safer patient care and avoid medical errors balanced with a recognition that not all patient’s expectations are realistic or appropriate to meet.
+Reviews can be distressing to physicians, and I developed a skillset in responding to them that enabled improved patient care and satisfaction for the patients and their families, but also maintained healthcare provider wellness and job satisfaction.

-Our healthcare system is in a crisis and physician well-being is at an all-time low.
+Our healthcare system has been in a crisis for several years and physician well-being continues to decline.
 I have extensive experience and success addressing physician well-being locally in my leadership roles and my colleagues have described me as a decisive, collaborative, trustworthy and transparent leader with exceptional communication, professionalism, and conflict resolution skills.

 Relevant skills and experience